vapor-community/wallet/Sources/VaporWalletOrders/VaporWalletOrders.docc/GettingStarted.md

 app.databases.middleware.use(ordersService, on: .psql)
 ```

 > Note: If you don't like the default implementation of the model middleware, it is highly recommended that you create your own.
-But remember: whenever your order data changes, you must update the ``Order/updatedAt`` time of the linked ``Order`` so that Wallet knows to retrieve a new order.
+But remember: whenever your order data changes, you must update the `Order.updatedAt` time of the linked `Order` so that Wallet knows to retrieve a new order.

 ### Generate the Order Content